Grenoble Alpes University

 The university is organized around two closely located urban campuses: Domaine Universitaire, which straddles Saint-Martin-d'Hères and Gières, and Campus GIANT in Grenoble.
 UGA also owns and operates facilities in Valence, Chambéry, Les Houches, Villar-d'Arêne, Mirabel, Échirolles, and La Tronche.

 The city of Grenoble is one of the largest scientific centers in Europe, hosting facilities of every existing public research institution in France.
 This enables UGA to have hundreds of research and teaching partnerships, including close collaboration with the French National Centre for Scientific Research (CNRS) and the French Alternative Energies and Atomic Energy Commission (CEA).
 After Paris, Grenoble as a city is the largest research center in France with 22,800 researchers.
 In April 2019, UGA was selected to host one of the four French institutes in artificial intelligence.

-UGA is traditionally known for its research and education in the natural sciences and engineering, but also law, institutional economics, linguistics, and psychology.
-It has been cited among the best and most innovative universities in Europe.
-It is also renowned for its academic research in the humanities and political sciences, hosting some of the largest research centers in France in the fields of political science, urban planning and the sociology of organizations.